 In Vermont, you may need to file for an SR-22 if:

 - You’re found driving without insurance.

-- You’re at fault in an accident and do not have insurance.
+- You’re at fault in an accident and don’t have insurance.

 - You’re convicted of a DUI or DWI.

 - You’ve acquired too many points on your driving record.

 - The state restricts or revokes your license.